AwesomeNatchos/AWESOME/README.md

-# AWESOME
+# AWESOME Healthcare Applicationi

-Healthcare Application

-The program is is a framework from patient and doctor communication.
+The program is is a framework from patient and doctor communication with and Admin/secretary user.
+It will show a log-in menu, and the user interface is created for Patient, Doctor and Admin/secretary perspective

 User types:
+    Patient:
-    Patient: Can write and read diary.
+               Can write and read diary.
              Doctor can see what the patients write log-in userName: patient
                     password: patient